Ally logo. Go to Ally.com

 3. Allow your child to start using credit

 Remember the credit card your child was issued when you named them an authorized user on your account?
-Once your child is at an age where they can start using a credit card responsibly, give it to them and explain how it’s connected to your account.
-It’s up to you to determine when your child is ready for their own credit card, but allowing them access to your own account is a great way to ease them into understanding their own credit habits.
+Once your child is at an age where they can start using a credit card responsibly, give it to them and explain how it's connected to your account.
+A good rule for starting safely: pick one small, predictable category — like gas or groceries — and pay the balance in full every month.
+This keeps spending manageable and builds the habit of never carrying a balance before they ever have a card of their own.

 5. Consider a secured credit card

-Secured credit cards are another way to establish credit, especially if your child is older or isn’t eligible for a student credit card.
+Secured credit cards are another way to establish credit and are worth considering a credit card for a child under 18 who isn't yet eligible for a student card, or for a young adult just starting out.
 With a secured card, the account holder makes a cash deposit to act as collateral — showing the bank lender they have the money.
 Secured cards also can be helpful if your child needs to repair their credit.

 Start keeping score